Bevacizumab: Approval

 It received its first approval in the United States in 2004, for combination use with standard chemotherapy for metastatic colon cancer.
-It has since been approved for use in certain lung cancers, renal cancers, ovarian cancers, and glioblastoma multiforme of the brain.

 In 2008, bevacizumab was approved for breast cancer by the FDA, but the approval was revoked on 18 November 2011 because, although there was evidence that it slowed progression of metastatic breast cancer, there was no evidence that it extended life or improved quality of life, and it caused adverse effects including severe high blood pressure and hemorrhaging.

 In 2008, the FDA gave bevacizumab provisional approval for metastatic breast cancer, subject to further studies.
 The FDA's advisory panel had recommended against approval.
 In July 2010, after new studies failed to show a significant benefit, the FDA's advisory panel recommended against the indication for advanced breast cancer.
 Genentech requested a hearing, which was granted in June 2011.
 The FDA ruled to withdraw the breast cancer indication in November 2011.
 FDA approval is required for Genentech to market a drug for that indication.
 Doctors may sometimes prescribe it for that indication, although insurance companies are less likely to pay for it.

 The drug remains approved for breast cancer use in other countries, including Australia.
-It has been funded by the English NHS Cancer Drugs Fund, but in January 2015 it was proposed to remove it from the approved list.
+It has been funded by the English National Health Service (NHS) Cancer Drugs Fund, but in January 2015, it was proposed to remove it from the approved list.
 It remains on the Cancer Drugs Fund as of March 2023.